mighster/BCB546x-Fall2017-Undercaffeinated/README.md

 __Characterization of Disease Resistance Loci in the USDA Soybean Germplasm Collection using GWAS.pptx__ - Contains a presentation of background of paper used for analysis, workflow, comparison of results, and success and failures of the project.

+## Description of workflow for the group
+John
+* Collected all of the genotypic and phenotypic data from USDA GRIN and Soybase.
+* Initialization of the R code.
+Kevin
+* Used Soybase for candidate gene identification.
+* Created Presentation.
+Colton
+* Data imputation using Beagle.
+* For loop to pare down the code.
+Benjamin
+* Comparison of results.
+* Github and Markdown documentation.

 All of the disease were abbreviated to simplify the file names during the analysis.
 Below we have added a list of all of the disease abbreviations.
 In all of files that contain abbrevations, the naming follows the disease abbreviation followed by the test number from the USDA.